TrueFiEng/Waffle/docs/source/features.rst

 Chai matchers
 -------------
 A set of sweet chai matchers, makes your test easy to write and read.
-Below couple of examples.
+Below is the list of available matchers:

 Bignumbers
 ^^^^^^^^^^